Proudly She Marches

 Proudly She Marches is an 18-minute 1943 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of the wartime Canada Carries On series.
 The film, directed by Jane Marsh and produced by Raymond Spottiswoode, described the work of Canadian women in uniform during the Second World War.
-The film's French version title is Carrières de femmes.
+The film's French version is titled Carrières de femmes.

 Synopsis

-In 1943, Canadian women are making a significant contribution in the military, disproving the old saw, "in the home women are good for everything, outside it, good for nothing."
+In 1943, Canadian women are making a significant contribution to the military, disproving the old saw, "in the home women are good for everything, outside it, good for nothing."
 Other misconceptions about women's frailty, subservience to men and devotion to the pursuit of beauty have been in place for centuries.
 In modern times, when war came to Canada, Canadian women answered the call.

 Women signed up in the Canadian Women's Army Corps (CWAC), the Royal Canadian Air Force (RCAF) Woman's Division (WD) and the Women's Royal Canadian Naval Service (CWREN), taking on jobs that relieved men for combat duty.
 All new recruits went through the usual four-week basic training program, preparing them for military life.
-The everyday life in the forces included barracks living, marching and specialized gas mask drills, eating at the mess hall, and even recreation opportunities.
+The everyday life in the forces included barracks living, marching and specialized gas-mask drills, eating at the mess hall, and even recreation opportunities.
 Once basic training was over, women began to learn to handle many kinds of work.

 In the RCAF, women became clerks, drivers, photographers, air photo interpreters, weather observers, instrument mechanics, parachute riggers as well as staffing many administrative and technical positions.
-As a CWAC, women took over 21 types of army duties as secretaries, clerks, canteen workers, vehicle drivers and many other non-combat military jobs.
-As a CWREN, women served in 26 non-combatant occupations in Canadian naval bases at home or abroad.
+As part of the CWAC, women took over 21 types of army duties as secretaries, clerks, canteen workers, vehicle drivers and many other non-combat military jobs.
+As CWREN personnel, women served in 26 non-combatant occupations in Canadian naval bases at home or abroad.
 These jobs included cipher duties, clerical work, teleprinter operations, telephone switchboard operator, wireless telegraphic operator, coder duties, cook, steward, messenger, elevator operator and motor transport driver.

 All of the roles that Canadian women undertook in military service added to the immense contribution of women to Canada's fighting strength in the Second World War.